alfreimaz/mainwebsite/content/posts/articles/quantumLing.md

-In fact, given that the framework here described does not make any distinctions between polysemous and homonymous words, as the method could be applied to both, one can wonder why it would not be the same process for metaphors?
-And in fact, why not expand on similar concepts like homophony and homography, where the ambiguity only arises in one specific way of engaging with the word, namely sound or text?
-If the discrimination against metaphorical meaning resulted from an ontological claim, a belief about their singularity in theory and incompatibility with the quantum framework, would the same exclusion apply to homophony and homography, as superposition can only be observed under a very specific light?
+In fact, given that the framework here described does not make any distinctions between polysemous and homonymous words, as the method could be applied to both, one can wonder why it would not be the same process for metaphors&nbsp;?
+And in fact, why not expand on similar concepts like homophony and homography, where the ambiguity only arises in one specific way of engaging with the word, namely sound or text&nbsp;?
+If the discrimination against metaphorical meaning resulted from an ontological claim, a belief about their singularity in theory and incompatibility with the quantum framework, would the same exclusion apply to homophony and homography, as superposition can only be observed under a very specific light&nbsp;?
 One could also wonder about words gaining or losing interpretations over time.
-Preexisting words gain slang meanings on daily basis, and lose archaic ones at least as often, but what impact does this have on the contextuality of language?
-Could it gain or lose contextuality?
-In a similar way, is it necessary for all interpretations to be accounted for to evaluate the contextuality of a system?
-If a word is contextual with 3 interpretations, should it not also be so with 2?
+Preexisting words gain slang meanings on daily basis, and lose archaic ones at least as often, but what impact does this have on the contextuality of language&nbsp;?
+Could it gain or lose contextuality&nbsp;?
+In a similar way, is it necessary for all interpretations to be accounted for to evaluate the contextuality of a system&nbsp;?
+If a word is contextual with 3 interpretations, should it not also be so with 2&nbsp;?
 However, this framework does not ensure this, which seems to indicate that it is still bound to be a method of analysis, and not a claim about the underlying structure of language itself.\